pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/creating-new-project.md

 sidebar_position: 2
 ---

-# Creating a new Project
+# Creating a New Project

 ## Prerequisites